swfly/Kai-s-Tone-Shader/README.md

 A JSFX (Reaper) library that explores a **non-skeuomorphic** approach to guitar tone.

 Instead of simulating physical circuits (capacitors, tubes, voltage), this project builds tone using pure mathematical functions and signal processing concepts.
-We call this "Tone Shading"—similar to how graphics shaders calculate color, we calculate sound.
+I call this "Tone Shading"—similar to how graphics shaders calculate color, I calculate sound.

 ## Philosophy

 Most amp sims try to replicate 50-year-old hardware, limiting you to the flaws and interfaces of the past.

-This project deconstructs the signal chain into its functional essence:
+Here, I deconstruct the guitar amp into its mathematical functions rather than simulating physical components:
-1.  **Distortion is Waveshaping** (Math functions, not tube simulations).
+1.  **Distortion is Waveshaping:** I use kernels (`tanh`, `sigmoid`) and Chebyshev polynomials to shape harmonics, not tube simulations.
-2.  **Cabinet is EQ** (Filters, not physical boxes).
+2.  **Tone Stack is EQ:** I use precise digital Biquad filters, avoiding the messy interaction of passive analog circuits.
-3.  **Dynamics is Envelope Following** (Compression, not voltage sag).
+3.  **Cabinet is Convolution:** I use procedural Impulse Responses and envelope followers to shape the frequency and dynamics.

 ## Audio Demo